weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

         even though the validation failed.
 Select **Yes**, and then select **OK** once the information is successfully saved.

-24. To verify whether Allan received the validation email, select a new tab in your **Edge browser** and open **Outlook Web App** by entering the following
+23. To verify whether Allan received the validation email, select a **New InPrivate window** in your **Edge browser** and open **Outlook Web App** by entering the following
     URL: **https://xxxUPNxxx.xxxCustomDomainxxx.xxx/owa** (where xxxUPNxxx is
     the unique UPN name assigned to your tenant by your lab hosting provider and